 - Mix-and-Match Critter: Twig is a creature called a deerfox.

-- No Name Given: We still don't know Hilda's mum's name.
+- No Name Given: We never learn Hilda's mum's name at any given point in the comics.
 The Netflix series says her name is Johanna.

 - Norse by Norsewest: Trolberg is implied to be somewhere in Scandinavia.
 Word of God confirms that the comic is heavily inspired by one of the Pearsons' family holidays to Norway, as well as the works of Tove Jansson.

 - Overprotective Mom: Hilda's mum.
 Can't really blame her though, considering how weird the world they live in can get.

 - Scout-Out: Hilda, David, and Frida are all members of the Sparrow Scouts.